All posts

 Entity A is the operating company.
 Entity B holds IP.
 But invoices go out from Entity A for products built on Entity B's IP — without a licensing agreement, without transfer pricing documentation, without any formal arrangement connecting the two.

 From an operational standpoint, this works.
 Revenue arrives, products ship, clients are served.
 From a structural standpoint, the income path doesn't match the entity purpose.
 Entity B's IP generates value that Entity A captures, with no documented bridge between them.
+This missing bridge is a transfer pricing gap that triggers compliance obligations in both jurisdictions, regardless of entity size.

 2. The bank account mismatch

 The banking layer tells its own story.
 When a bank sees income from five countries flowing into one account attached to one entity, the question isn't whether the business is profitable.
 The question is whether the account structure matches the entity structure.
 If it doesn't, the bank's interpretation of what's happening may differ from yours.
+The Mercury vs. Wise vs. Relay comparison maps how different banking platforms handle multi-entity, multi-jurisdiction account structures.

 3. The jurisdiction mismatch